 I assumed and hoped we’d just drive past that too.
 But then we pulled up at the foreboding buildings and the grounds surrounded by high metal railings.
 I was petrified, and felt a certain shame; my mum was going into the Loonie bin.
 Oh my God!

-From the car park, I could see people roaming around; some were stooped or walked oddly, others made strange noises.
-A lady with long scraggly grey hair, wearing odd clothes, waved at me frantically then cackled like an old witch.
+From the car park, I could see people roaming around; some were stooped or walked oddly, and others made strange noises.
+A lady with long scraggly grey hair, wearing odd clothes, waved at me frantically and then cackled like an old witch.
 Not sure if it was designed to frighten me, but it did!

 Mum and dad got out of the car but I wasn’t allowed to go with them so I was left sitting in the car and told not to open the doors to anyone.
 Ha, as if.